Nethercutt Collection: History

-San Sylmar
+San Sylmar estate

 In the late 1960s Nethercutt ascended to CEO and Chairman of Merle Norman Cosmetics and purchased several acres of land in Sylmar, Los Angeles to develop a warehouse for his growing car collection and connect it to a new Merle Norman manufacturing plant.
-Instead of a warehouse, he decided to develop a personal six floor, ten-story-tall Art Deco penthouse palace that will serve duel-purpose as a free of charge museum when he was not living there, and in 1971 the San Sylmar tower estate was constructed.
+Instead of a warehouse, he decided to develop a personal six floor, ten-story-tall Art Deco penthouse palace that will serve dual-purpose as a free of charge museum when he was not living there, and in 1971 the San Sylmar tower estate was constructed.

 The first two stories of the tower; the Lower and Grand Salon, featured most of J.B.'s vehicle collections, with a closed off 30,000 square-foot car workshop being connected to the Lower Salon.
 The Grand Salon features the most expensive vehicles and was architecturally inspired by a mix of 1920s-30s New York City luxury car showrooms, grand ballrooms and opulent theatres.
+The vehicles in the Grand Salon alone are worth over US$100 million.
 The third story features an awards room, a vast collection of hood ornaments, and a cafeteria for the Collection's employees.
 The fourth story consists of a 10,000 square foot music room with several large antique music boxes and player pianos, with a massive Wurlitzer theatre organ in the centerpiece of the room.

-The fourth floor also features a Louis XV-styled dining room and a large private kitchen that J.B. used for private dinners with a personal chef.
+The fourth floor also features a Louis XV-styled dining room and a large private kitchen that J.B. used for private dinners with French personal chef Yvon Hunckler, who previously cooked for The Beverly Hills Hotel, Grand Hotel Birmingham, and Hôtel de Paris in Monaco.
+Yvon would author a series of luxury cookbooks titled Dining at San Sylmar.

 The fifth floor has a theatre which includes a 24 karat gold proscenium arch next to a massive storage room of pianos and musical records.
 There was a sixth floor private penthouse that included a full balcony which J.B. used as his secondary residence that was closed off from tours.
+The penthouse included a rotating Rococo-style bedroom.
+The 1994 Northridge earthquake structurally damaged the sixth floor penthouse which led to the floor's deconstruction, which is now an empty open-air floor surrounded by a steel wall.

 The San Sylmar estate was one of the largest houses in the United States at 60,000 sqft and the entire Nethercutt Collection as a whole was 90,000 sqft with the workshops.

-The 1994 Northridge earthquake structurally damaged the sixth floor penthouse which led to the floor's deconstruction.